 However, women, and people who are thin, can still develop sleep apnea.
 People who have small airways, or enlarged tonsils, may be at increased risk for the condition.
 You may also be more likely to develop sleep apnea if you have family members with the condition.

 A sleep apnea diagnosis is based on a medical history, a physical exam — which looks at the tissue in your mouth, nose and throat — and a sleep test.

-However, if a patient does have comorbidities, then doctors like to perform a lab based test, Lapidus said.
+However, if a patient does have comorbidities (another condition such as Parkinson's or anxiety, for example), then doctors like to perform a lab-based test, Lapidus said.
 In addition, home-based tests may underestimate the severity of the sleep apnea, so if a home-base tests shows a normal result, but doctors are concerned about sleep apnea, a patient may need to repeat the test is a lab, Lapidus said.